The Gatekeeping Expert's Dilemma

 \begin{example}[The Normal Distribution] Suppose that $X\sim \mathscr{N}(1,1)$.
 Let $\pi^R=1$.
 If the auditor does not communicate anything ($\nd = (-\infty, \infty)$), the manager reports $r_0 \approx 1.78$.
 The auditor's expected loss is then about $0.62$.
 If the auditor could induce any report independent of the silence set, she would choose $r_{0}=\mu=1$ with $\nd \supset [\mu-\pi^{R},\mu+\pi^{R}]$.
 But in equilibrium, the silence set and the induced report are intertwined.
 An optimal silence set is $\nd^* = (-\infty, b^*)$ with $b^* \approx 2.61$, under which the manager reports $r_0^* \approx 1.61$.
 By eliminating the high realizations of $X$ from the silence set, the auditor shifts the manager's report closer to the ideal point $\mu$.
 Since $r_0^* + \pi ^R = b^*$, the equilibrium constraint \eqref{eq:equilibrium-constraint} is binding.
 Under the optimal strategy, the auditor's expected loss is $0.56$.
 The auditor's expected loss is about $11\%$ smaller under the optimal strategy than under no communication.
-Online supplementary material (Appendix C.1) develops a characterization of the optimal silence set for general log-concave distributions and provides more detail on this example. \end{example}
+In online supplementary material (Appendix C.1), I characterize an optimal silence set for general log-concave distributions and provides more detail on this example. \end{example}

 This analysis foreshadows the value of vague communication.
 The auditor wants to guide the manager's report while maintaining some uncertainty.
 Precise communication forces a stark choice: stay silent, or speak and be gamed.
 Vague language offers a way to achieve both of the auditor's goals.